 In order to embrace our humanity fully and support relationship fluidity we must remain true to ourselves.
 For me, because objectification and lying are (currently) an anathema to me that means that I choose not to compromise on these aspects when it comes to my own life.
 I would rather not have a deep relationship if I have to lie about.
 I have lost deep relationships with friends and family because I cannot hide the truth of who I am and what I do.
 To do so causes me pain.

-This is the third post in a series which examines the travel of the polyamory label, as the definition of what it means to be polyamorous evolves.
+This post is in a series which examines the travel of the polyamory label, as the definition of what it means to be polyamorous evolves.